 2011 = 7 bears

 2013 = 10 bears

 Each year, FWC receives thousands of calls statewide from the public about bears.
 The following chart shows the number of bear-related reports FWC received from the North BMU.

-The following pie charts represent the reasons people call FWC about bears in the North BMU.
-The charts are in four year increments to show how the reasons have changed over time.
+The following pie chart represents the reasons people call FWC about bears in the North BMU.

 We look forward to working with you to conserve and manage Florida’s black bears.